What is an Assembly Line Associate?

-When it comes to the most important skills required to be an assembly line associate, we found that a lot of resumes listed 26.4% of assembly line associates included assembly line, while 13.5% of resumes included safety standards, and 9.4% of resumes included particular production process.
+When it comes to the most important skills required to be an assembly line associate, we found that a lot of resumes listed 26.3% of assembly line associates included safety standards, while 19.2% of resumes included production process, and 11.4% of resumes included safety policies.
 Hard skills like these are helpful to have when it comes to performing essential job responsibilities.

 If you're interested in becoming an assembly line associate, one of the first things to consider is how much education you need.
 We've determined that 14.7% of assembly line associates have a bachelor's degree.
 In terms of higher education levels, we found that 0.6% of assembly line associates have master's degrees.
 Even though some assembly line associates have a college degree, it's possible to become one with only a high school degree or GED.

 As you move along in your career, you may start taking on more responsibilities or notice that you've taken on a leadership role.
 Using our career map, an assembly line associate can determine their career goals through the career progression.
 For example, they could start out with a role such as machine operator, progress to a title such as technician and then eventually end up with the title operations manager.